jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D39R1
 Worked on simple agent brain a bit more.
 The agents output their 2d cartesian position and facing.
 Next up: finishing the distance calculations and movement

+###D40R1
+Added code to differentiate between lead agent and followers in the simple agent brain program.